-Got offshore experience, and you want to work in the oil & gas industry?
-Add it to your write up in the About section of your profile!
+Do you have offshore experience and want to work in the oil & gas industry?
+Then, add it to your write-up in the About section of your profile!

 What to include in your profile

 Include a brief, professional summary about who you are and what drives you.
-Passionate about maintaining relationships, or have a lot of experience in contract and procedures?
-Tell your reader in 2 – 3, concise paragraphs.
+Passionate about maintaining relationships, or have a lot of experience in contracts and procedures?
+Tell your reader in 2 – 3 concise paragraphs.